 - A. Ensure that all equipment and materials fit properly in their installation. - B. Perform any required work to correct improperly fit installation at no additional expense to the owner. - C. All electrical equipment and materials shall be installed in a neat and workmanship manner in accordance with the "NECA-1 Standard Practices for Good Workmanship in Electrical Contracting".
-Workmanship of the entire job shall be first class in every respect. - 3.2 EQUIPMENT INSTALLATIONS: - A. Provide the required inserts, bolts and anchors, and securely attach all equipment and materials to their supports. - B. Do all the cutting and patching necessary for the proper installation of work and repair any damage done. - C. Earthquake restraints: all electrical equipment, including conduits over 2 inches in diameter, shall be braced or anchored to resist a horizontal force acting in any direction as per CBC Section 1616A Title 24, part 2 and ASCE7-10, Sections 13.3 and 13.6 and Table 13.6-1. - D. Structural work: All core drilling, bolt anchor insertion, or cutting of existing structural concrete shall be executed as shown on design plans, specifications and construction documents.
+Workmanship of the entire job shall be first class in every respect. - 3.2 EQUIPMENT INSTALLATIONS: - A. Provide the required inserts, bolts and anchors, and securely attach all equipment and materials to their supports. - B. Do all the cutting and patching necessary for the proper installation of work and repair any damage done. - C. Earthquake restraints: all electrical equipment, including conduits over 2 inches in diameter, shall be braced or anchored to resist a horizontal force acting in any direction as per CBC Section 1616A Title 24, part 2 and ASCE7-10, Sections 13.3 and 13.6 and Table 13.6-1. - D. Structural work: All core drilling, bolt anchor insertion, or cutting of existing structural concrete shall be approved by a California registered structural consulting engineer prior to the execution of any construction.
 At all floor slabs and structural concrete walls to be drilled, cut or bolt anchors inserted, the contractor shall find and mark all reinforcing in both faces located by means of x-ray, pach-ometer, or prof-ometer.
 Submit sketch showing location of rebar and proposed cuts, cores, or bolt anchor locations for approval.